LSU OPHTHALMOLOGY RESIDENTS 2022-2023

 LSU Ophthalmology provides the unique opportunity to train in multiple locations under the mentorship of friendly, supportive staff that cover all subspecialties.
 This allows for exposure to various practice styles and surgical techniques, which helps to prepare us well for our future endeavors.
 Also, New Orleans is an exciting city to live in for residency training where good food and good times can always be found! – Tyler Pannell

-Hayley Juliana Redrick, MD
+Hayley Redrick Smith, MD

 Medical School: